 “I’ve already lost two brothers!
 I’m not sending my sister out to die as–!”

-The noisy chatter that filled the room came to a sudden halt as the heavy oak doors crashed open and a man’s voice burst forth.
+The noisy chatter that filled the room came to a sudden halt as the heavy oak doors crashed open and an authoritative voice burst forth:

 “WHO IS IN COMMAND HERE!?”

 “I am, Your Excellency!”
-She tugged her uniform straight as her legs carried her across the marble floor.
+She took a deep breath and tugged her uniform straight as her legs carried her across the marble floor.
 They stopped before the short, gray-haired elderly man who now led the Veche Assembly of Ilmen and represented the Polisian Ruling Council.
 Her boots snapped together as she saluted:

 “Major Lydia Lisitsyna, at your command!
 Marshal Tuchkov has been incapacitated by a brain hemorrhage, and Colonel Raskova is out inspecting the new conscript battalions!”